-As a member of the Professional Liability Department, Lawrence Bartel concentrates his practice in the areas of civil rights, employment, municipal liability and school claims law.
+As a member of the Professional Liability Department, Larry concentrates his practice in the areas of Consumer Financial Services Litigation and Compliance.
+In this role, Larry defends financial institutions, debt servicers and buyers, auto finance companies, collection attorneys, student lenders, telecommunication providers, mortgage lenders and credit reporting agencies against claims brought pursuant to the Fair Debt Collection Act, Fair Credit Extension Uniformity Act , Fair Credit Reporting Act and state consumer laws in the state and federal courts of both Pennsylvania and New Jersey.
+Additionally, Larry has extensive experience in the defense of civil rights, employment, municipal liability and school claims law.
 In this capacity, he represents private and public employers, police departments, municipalities and school districts in various claims made and suits brought against them.

-Lawrence has represented police officers and public officials in state and federal court in all aspects of civil rights litigation including claims involving use of force, illegal search and seizure, and wrongful arrest.
-In addition, Lawrence has represented private and public employers in litigation and provided them advice and counsel concerning a variety of employment-related matters.
+Larry has represented police officers and public officials in state and federal court in all aspects of civil rights litigation, including claims involving use of force, illegal search and seizure, and wrongful arrest.
+In addition, Larry has represented private and public employers in litigation and provided them advice and counsel concerning a variety of employment-related matters.
 He has handled the defense of employment law cases in federal and state courts and before various administrative agencies.

-Prior to joining Marshall Dennehey Warner Coleman & Goggin, Lawrence served as an assistant public defender in Dauphin County, Pennsylvania.
-Here, Lawrence served as the lead first chair attorney in numerous criminal matters, and he also represented clients in state and county revocation hearings, indirect criminal contempt hearings, competency determinations, mental health commitments and grand jury proceedings.
+Prior to joining Marshall Dennehey, Larry was an assistant public defender in Dauphin County, Pennsylvania, where he served as the lead first chair attorney in numerous criminal matters.
+He also represented clients in state and county revocation hearings, indirect criminal contempt hearings, competency determinations, mental health commitments and grand jury proceedings.

 Lawrence received his juris doctor from Widener University School of Law and graduated from Widener University with a Bachelor of Science in Accounting.
 He is admitted to practice in Pennsylvania, New Jersey and the U.S. District Courts for the Eastern and Middle Districts of Pennsylvania.